Chicago

 St Louis area nursing homes are inspected, regulated, licensed, and certified by multiple public and private agencies.

-This includes the Missouri Department of Health and Human Services (DHSS) and the U.S. Department of Health and Human Services’ Centers for Medicare Services.
+This includes the Missouri Department of Health and Senior Services (DHSS) and the U.S. Department of Health and Human Services’ Centers for Medicare Services.

 Many St. Louis area nursing homes are also members of national accrediting organizations, such as the Joint Commission on Accreditation of Healthcare Organizations, that assess facilities independently.